psiroki/wad/README.md

 - Function #0

-    get_local local_index: 0                                                    # read a local variable or parameter
+    get_local 0                                                                 # read a local variable or parameter
-    get_local local_index: 1                                                    # read a local variable or parameter
+    get_local 1                                                                 # read a local variable or parameter
     i32.add
   end                                                                           # end a block, loop, or if

 - Function #1
   Local #0: 1 of i32

-    i32.const value: 1                                                          # a constant value interpreted as i32
+    i32.const 1                                                                 # a constant value interpreted as i32
-    set_local local_index: 1                                                    # write a local variable or parameter
+    set_local 1                                                                 # write a local variable or parameter
-    loop                                                                        # begin a block which can also form control flow loops get_local local_index: 0                                                  # read a local variable or parameter get_local local_index: 1                                                  # read a local variable or parameter i32.mul
+    loop                                                                        # begin a block which can also form control flow loops get_local 0                                                               # read a local variable or parameter get_local 1                                                               # read a local variable or parameter i32.mul
-      set_local local_index: 1                                                  # write a local variable or parameter
+      set_local 1                                                               # write a local variable or parameter
-      get_local local_index: 0                                                  # read a local variable or parameter
+      get_local 0                                                               # read a local variable or parameter
-      i32.const value: 1                                                        # a constant value interpreted as i32
+      i32.const 1                                                               # a constant value interpreted as i32
       i32.sub
-      tee_local local_index: 0                                                  # write a local variable or parameter and return the same value i32.const value: 0                                                        # a constant value interpreted as i32
+      tee_local 0                                                               # write a local variable or parameter and return the same value i32.const 0                                                               # a constant value interpreted as i32
       i32.ne
-      br_if relative_depth: 0                                                   # conditional break that targets an outer nested block
-    end                                                                         # end a block, loop, or if get_local local_index: 1                                                    # read a local variable or parameter end                                                                           # end a block, loop, or if
+      br_if 0                                                                   # conditional break that targets an outer nested block end                                                                         # end a block, loop, or if get_local 1                                                                 # read a local variable or parameter end                                                                           # end a block, loop, or if